Code-Institute-Submissions/TB12_V1/README.md

 Description:
 ----------------------------------------------------------------------------------------------------------------------------

+A Tribute to Tom Brady

 This is a website to build a fitness commiunity providing exercise plans, Nutrition plans , Nutrition and exercise products.

 User will be able to purchase idividual payments model for products.

+User are able to create profiles to track order history and save address details for next orders.